LukaszWatroba/v-textfield/README.md

 # User-friendly text fields in AngularJS

-You can use vTextfild for showing/hiding validation messages, error/success input indicators, or interactive [Float Labels](http://bradfrost.com/blog/post/float-label-pattern/).
-It basicly adds the following classes to the `v-textfield` directive:
+You can use vTextfild to show (hide) validation messages, error/success input indicators, or interactive [Float Labels](http://bradfrost.com/blog/post/float-label-pattern/).
+It basically adds the following classes to the `v-textfield` directive:

 - `is-focused`
 - `is-blured`